zhugejunwei/Algorithms-in-Java-Swift-CPP/面经/yelp/OA/hr.md

 - Number of digits needed to code an octet?
 - What if we're in base 8?
 - Number of bytes to code 64 bits?
 - What does SSL stands for and what does it do?.
-From 1point 3acres bbs
 - What is the Linux kill signal?.
-- Command to highlight the occurrence of a method in a file?
+- Command to highlight the occurrence of a method in a file? grep
 - Would you apply a binary search on a linked list or a sorted array?